Open-Institutions/core/README.md

 #### Daily automated assignement

 In this role-based system, the key component is the assignement procedure that is done every day.
-Each day, if the system need more validators or controllers, citizens are picked.
-To avoid high fee only one validator and one controller can be picked each day.
-We ensure the fairness of that behavior by randomly pick citizens.
+Each day, if the system need more validators, citizens are randomly picked.
+To avoid high fee only one validator can be picked each day.

 #### Randomly picked citizen